Want to make a printable Easter bunny basket? This is a fun and easy Easter craft for kids.

-As far as my kids are concerned, Easter is definitely one of the top three days of the year – they have been looking forward to it and counting down the days on our calendar for ages.
+As far as my kids are concerned, Easter is definitely one of the top three days of the year.
 Personally though, I like Easter a lot less as an adult than I did as a kid, the chief reason being that feeling I get when I see my kids scoff too much chocolate at once.
 Do you know the feeling I’m talking about?
-But then, I remember how much I loved eating chocolate at their age, and how exciting it was to hunt for eggs and how much I loved making Easter crafts.
+But then I remember how much I loved eating chocolate at their age, how exciting it was to hunt for eggs and how much I enjoyed making Easter crafts.

 How to make printable Bunny Baskets

-These little bunnies would make sweet gift baskets for friends as well, and another good thing about them is that they only hold mini eggs – that way parents can be happy too!
+A good thing about these little bunnies is that they only hold mini eggs – that way parents can be happy too!

 More Easter craft ideas for kids: